Charles Sturt University

 We'll consider commonly accepted overseas secondary qualifications when accessing your application.
 Check your qualification.

-If you have overseas qualifications should contact Charles Sturt University to discuss your options.
+If you have overseas qualifications contact Charles Sturt University to discuss your options.

 English language proficiency